cwuu/11-767/labs/lab7-projects.md

 ----
 1. Are you making sufficient progress towards completing your final project?
 Explain why or why not.
 If not, please report how you plan to change the scope and/or focus of your project accordingly.
 <br><b>Ans:</b>
+From the preliminary results, we believe that we are making progress towards completing our final project.
+The reason is that the visual quality of output from the quantized model/with fire module are satisfactory.
+Up to now, there is no unexpected outcome.
+Therefore, we can continue the directions and seek other techniques to optimize the inference speed/visual quality/metrics.

 2. Based on your work today / this week, and your answer to (1), what are your group's planned next steps?
  <br><b>Ans:</b>
+Implemented a unified script to find the quantized metrics.
+And to combine the fire module with the quantization aware training.
 3. How will each group member contribute towards those steps?
 <br><b>Ans:</b> Raymond and Emily will equally take half of the training and evaluation for the experiments the ablation study.
 And will discuss and analyze the result together.